-Why spend $100 or more on anti-tick tubes when you can easily make your own just-as-effective tubes for a fraction of the cost?
-Here’s how.
+Why spend $100 or more on anti-tick tubes when you can easily make just as effective, DIY tubes for a fraction of the cost?
+Here's how.

 Ticks!
 The little blood-sucking, disease-carrying vermin are the bane of every outdoorsman's existence.
 Tick tubes—or as I like to call them, anti-tick tubes—are a hot and effective tick repellent on the market right now.

 Tick tubes are basically cardboard tubes stuffed with Permethrin-laced cotton.
 They work by using mice and squirrels—tick carrying rodents—as a mechanism with which to spread the tick-killing poison.